ShahriyarHussain/DevLog/README.md

+# Rennovation :D

+I am making a new version of DevLog.
+This repo will be archived and the DevLog site will be out of operation.
+Thank you.

 # DevLog - A blog for Devs

 A simple blog with basic functionalities like posting texts with images, post tags, rich text formatting and also commenting to posts.